hmsvigle/GithubAction_Examples/README.md

 Sample examples of Github Action

+* Multiple jobs can run on diff runners `parallelly`
-The yaml structure is ideally in below format.
+* The yaml structure is ideally in below format.

 ````yaml